SolutionaryInc/barbase-tools/domains/foodrepo.org/README.md

 # Parser for foodrepo.org

-This parser collects product data from [foodrepo.org](https://www.foodrepo.org) and outputs it in the format required by the Barbase project.
+This parser collects product data from [foodrepo.org](https://www.foodrepo.org/en/products) and saves it in the format required by the Barbase project.

 ## Output format